defano/wyldcard/README.md

 multiply the message by 3
 ```

-Note that the message box is HyperTalk's _default container_.
-That is, when a container is not explicitly specified in an expression, the message box is assumed.
+The message box is HyperTalk's _default container_.
+That is, when a container is not explicitly specified in the `put` command, the message box is assumed.
 For example, `put "Hello"` causes the message box to be displayed and for "Hello" to appear inside of it.

 #### The `it` container

 HyperTalk provides an implicit variable named `it`.
 Most expressions and some commands place a value into this variable so that `it` refers to the last computed value.
+Scripts can change the value of it using the `put` command, but this is not advised as values placed into `it` are likely to be overwritten by subsequent commands.

 For example: